rpede/MobileProgramming24/_advanced_state/password_manager.md

 The unencrypted `OpenVault` is only meant to exist in memory for a short-period of time.
-We will never store credentials unencrypted, so no need to make it serializable.
+We will never store credentials unencrypted, so there is no need to make it serializable.

 Make `Credential` and `EncryptedVault` JSON serializable by adding `@JsonSerializable()` to the class definition.